3mdeb/3mdeb-website/content/terms-conditions.md

 ## Overview

 {.h2}
-This website is operated by 3mdeb Embedded Systems Throughout the site, the terms “we”, “us” and “our” refer to 3mdeb Embedded Systems.
-3mdeb Embedded Systems offers this website, including all information, tools and services available from this site to you, the user, conditioned upon your acceptance of all terms, conditions, policies and notices stated here.
+This website is operated by 3mdeb sp. z o.o.
+Throughout the site, the terms “we”, “us” and “our” refer to 3mdeb sp. z o.o.
+3mdeb sp. z o.o. offers this website, including all information, tools and services available from this site to you, the user, conditioned upon your acceptance of all terms, conditions, policies and notices stated here.

 By visiting our site and/or purchasing something from us, you engage in our “Service” and agree to be bound by the following terms and conditions (“Terms